 A Sound Correction

-When Prudence Featherstone campaigns to muffle the village church bells, she finds herself face to face with a most unexpected form of pastoral resistance.
-A Sound Correction is a riotous tale of muffled decorum, ecclesiastical determination, and the redemptive power of olivewood.
-Expect scripture, scandal, and a peal of thoroughly instructive consequences.
+When Prudence Featherstone campaigns to muffle the village church bells, she encounters an unorthodox method of pastoral resistance.
+She soon discovers that moderating noise is far more challenging whilst on the receiving end of an old-fashioned spanking!
+A Sound Correction is a riotous tale of dampened decorum, ecclesiastical determination, and the redemptive power of a wooden spoon.

-This included, but was not limited to: the over-exuberance of the handbell choir, the thwack of cricket bats on summer afternoons, the gramophone at The Hare and Barrel—especially when it played jazz—and, above all, the joyous clanging of the bells of St Mildred’s, which she had once likened to “a brass band being mugged in a stairwell.”
+This included, but was not limited to: the over-exuberance of the handbell choir, the thwack of cricket bats on summer afternoons, the gramophone at The Hare and Barrel — especially when it played jazz — and above all, the joyous clanging of the bells of St Mildred’s, which she had once likened to “a tin bath tumbling down a coal chute.”

 The parish council meeting was held in the vestry, as always, beneath a portrait of the church’s founding rector: a dour old cleric with a long face and the aura of a man who never once permitted laughter.